mimuki/halley/README.md

 # msync_fzf

 A fzf-based mastodon timeline browser.
-Uses msync (https://github.com/Kansattica/msync) for actual interaction, and fzf (https://github.com/junegunn/fzf) for presentation: this repo is just a bunch of scripts to glue it all.
+Uses msync at <https://github.com/Kansattica/msync> for actual interaction, and fzf at <https://github.com/junegunn/fzf> for presentation: this repo is just a bunch of scripts to glue it all.

 ## Screenshots